blwatkins/blwatkins.github.io/learn-to-code/unix/_posts/2025-05-14-absolute-and-relative-paths.md

 On Windows systems, absolute paths begin with the drive name (e.g. `C:/Users/username/`).

-In a Unix shell CLI (command line interface), you print the absolute path of your working directory with the `pwd` command.
+In a Unix shell, you print the absolute path of your working directory with the `pwd` command.

 I rarely recommend using absolute paths in any situation.
 The absolute path to a file on one machine will likely be very different from the path on a different machine, which could lead to errors, crashes, and unexpected behaviors in your program.